Diabetes and Exercise

 What do I need to know about exercise and my blood sugar levels?

-Check your blood sugar level before and after exercise, if you use insulin.
-Healthcare providers may tell you to change the amount of insulin you take or food you eat.
+Check your blood sugar before and after exercise if you use insulin.
+Your provider may adjust your insulin or meal plan.

-- If your blood sugar level is high, check your blood or urine for ketones before you exercise.
-Do not exercise if your blood sugar level is high and you have ketones.
+- If your blood sugar is high, check for ketones in your blood or urine before you exercise.
+Do not exercise if your blood sugar is high and you have ketones.

-- If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before you exercise.
+- If your blood sugar is less than 100 mg/dL, eat a small carbohydrate snack before you exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

 Call your local emergency number (911 in the US) if: